perseids-project/JackSON/README.md

 	rake app:make['name']

-## JackSON and AngularJS
+### JackSON and AngularJS
 JackSON.js is a mostly by-the-book RESTful API, so you don't have to use JackSON.js.
 AngularJS's $http service works with JackSON too.

 Here are some examples to get you started.

+	Note: If you click these links from GitHub they won't work.
+	You have to be browsing this README from your own JackSON server instance...

 * [An example JackSON &amp; AngularJS app](examples/angular/index.html)
 * [A more complex example](examples/thesaurus/index.html)
 * [Minimal Boilerplate JackSON &amp; AngularJS app](apps/boilerplate/index.html)

 ## Contribute
-If you would like to contribute code to this project see [DEVELOP.md](docs/DEVELOP.md) for guidance.
+If you would like to contribute code to this project see **docs/DEVELOP.md** for guidance.

 ## Useful Reading
 * Manu Sporny talks about the relationshipe between [JSON-LD &amp; RDF](http://manu.sporny.org/2014/json-ld-origins-2/)